-The Society publishes a regular newsletter and organises a programme of talks and slide shows during the winter months.
+We publish a regular newsletter and organise a programme of talks and slide shows during the winter months.

 The Society has a Study Group which is involved in local history research.
-The Group meets at the Bilton Community Centre, Bilton Lane, Harrogate on Tuesday mornings (except August) from 9 am to 12 noon.
+The Group meets at the Bilton Community Centre, Bilton Lane, Harrogate on alternate Tuesday mornings (except August) from 9:30 am to 12 noon.

 Although we already have a core team we welcome new volunteers to join us.
 We also want to make contact with anyone who has something interesting to say about the area, life here, how it has changed, the personalities etc. No research or academic experience is necessary, the existing team started out as complete novices and has picked up the necessary new skills and expertise working on the previous projects.

 If you are interested and would like to learn more about the history of Bilton please contact us or come along to the study group.
 See Study Group for the dates, or visit us at Bilton and Woodfield Community Library, Woodfield Road, HG1 4HZ on the third Thursday of the month from 2pm to 4 pm, for the Historical Society drop in session.